MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-AutoSensitivityLabelPolicy.md

 ```

 ### -IncludeProgressFeedback
+IncludeProgressFeedback specifies whether to include the labeling progress of files in SharePoint Online or OneDrive for Business.
+You don't need to specify a value with this switch.

-IncludeProgressFeedback parameter showcases labeling progress of files to be labeled, files labeled (last 7 days), files labeled (total) for turned on auto-labeling policies scoped to OneDrive or SharePoint
+If you use this switch, the command shows the progress of files to be labeled, files labeled in the last 7 days, and total files labeled for enabled auto-labeling policies.

 ```yaml
 Type: SwitchParameter